Azure-Samples/dab-entraid-auth/README.md

 - `web.speakers`
 - `web.sessions`

-as REST and GraphQL endpoints, allowing access to anyone, without no need for authentication and authorization.
+as REST and GraphQL endpoints, allowing access to anyone, with no need for authentication or authorization.

-Right click on the `index.html` file and select "Open with Live Server" to start the application.
-The simple HTML app, uses GraphQL to query the database via the exposed GraphQL endpoint.
+Right-click on the `index.html` file and select "Open with Live Server" to start the application.
+The simple HTML app uses GraphQL to query the database via the exposed GraphQL endpoint.

-Since there is no authentication nor authorization configured, anyone can access the data.
-As a result, all the session stored in the database are returned and visualized by the HTML page.
+Since there is no authentication or authorization configured, anyone can access the data.
+As a result, all the sessions stored in the database are returned and displayed by the HTML page.

 ## Add authentication via EntraID

 ### Register the Data API builder application

-Open the Azure Portal and Search for "Entra ID"
+Open the Azure Portal and search for "Entra ID"

 (![Entra ID](./_assets/01-entraid.png))